Onboardbase/secure-share/README.md

  Add a `connection: trusted` or `connection: self` to the configuration file.

  ### Seeds (Seed Key)
  The backbone of `scs` is `PeerId`.
-A `PeerId` a randomly generated key whenever a session is started for both the receiver and the sender.
-As of `v0.1.3` of `scs`, `PeerId`s can now be deterministic, that is, a single `PeerId` can be used for life.
-To do this, you need to set what is called a "seed".
-The `PeerId` is generated with respect to this seed.
-As long as the seed key remains the same, the `PeerId` will remain the same.
+A `PeerId` is a randomly generated key whenever a session is started for both the receiver and the sender.
+As of `v0.1.3` of `scs`, `PeerId`s can now be deterministic; a single `PeerId` can be used for life.
+To do this, you need to set a "seed".
+The `PeerId` is generated concerning this seed.
+As long as the seed key remains the same, the `PeerId` will remain.
  The "seed" key is a string of any length lesser than 32.
 But for ease and optimal configuration, we recommend 4 or 5 letter words as in the above configuration file.

 # Saving Peer Info
-To make using `scs` easier after the initial setup, `scs` implements a simple mechanism for storing recipients information.
+To make using `scs` easier after the initial setup, `scs` implements a simple mechanism for storing recipients' information.
 After every session with a new peer, `scs` asks if you'll like to save the information of the connected peer.
 If you decide to send to that same peer, pass in the name of the peer to the `-n` argument like below
 ```sh
 scs send -n dante -c config.yml